dmillett/political-canvas/README.md

  * Participate in forum/live debates

 ### Platform
+ How to establish positions on common and uncommon topics within an electorate.
+Demonstrate support for/against policies and events.

 ### Informal Polling

+ * see blockchain

 ### Schedule Events
 Meet with constituents... empathy doesn't just happen